 Where Did All The NIBY's Go?

 Just over a year after we were married the ceiling in our bedroom began to drip water from the light fixture.
-The water would start dripping every time it rained and the light fixture was right above our waterbed.
+The water would start dripping every time it rained and the fixture was right above our waterbed.
 The waterbed was not at all that easy to move to another part of the bedroom.
-It was very annoying to say the least so I decided I would try to fix the leak myself.
+It was very annoying to say the least so I decided that I would try to fix the leak myself.
 I had absolutely no clue what I was doing, but I was able to remove the drop ceiling panels.
 On further examination I easily determined that the leak was coming from a small crack in the actual concrete ceiling right where the electrical box for the light fixture was also located.

 No worries it should be an easy fix, I thought to myself.

-While Bonnie and I rented our second apartment on Lawrence Avenue, we lived in apartment #1103.
+While Bonnie and I rented our second apartment on Lawrence Avenue, we were living in apartment #1103.
 When you got off the elevator on the 11th floor there were three apartments directly in front of you, we lived in the one to the left.
 The middle apartment was #1104 and the one to the right was #1105.

-Years later after I moved out of Weston while working on my ice cream route I got chatting with one of the receivers at an A&P store.
+Years later after I moved out of Weston and while working on my ice cream route I got chatting with one of the receivers at an A&P store.
 We discovered that we had both lived in the Weston and Lawrence area.
-We both lived in the same building and to boot we both had lived on the 11th floor.
-After telling Glen who was a biker guy that I lived in apartment #1103 he told me that he had lived in #1105.
+We both had lived in the same building and to boot we both lived on the 11th floor.
+After telling Glen who was a biker type guy that I lived in apartment #1103 he told me that he had lived in #1105.
 Almost immediately the ugly steel plate flashed into my head and I asked Glen if the plate was on the door when he lived there.
-It was then that Glen told me the story behind the steel plate on his front door.
+It was then that Glen told me the whole story behind the ugly steel plate on his front door.

 Glen was not home at the time but the girl he shared the apartment with was home along with three other men.
 He explained that it was a stolen goods deal that went bad and when it was all said and done the three men who were there were all murdered inside the apartment.
 Glen's roommate was shot twice in the head and was found on the balcony.
 She survived.